rkrabek/cs171-finalproject-ballroom-visualization/Process_Book_Draft.md

 ]

 We chose this structure because it allows us to index the data by couple and have events objects ready for each couple so that if that couple is chosen for visualization we have ready an object for each competitor with all of their scores and the date that they recieved the scores.
 When we began the visualization process we found that we had over 1500 unique couples from over 70 competitions.

+## Design Evolution

+In progress, little evolution as of yet.

+## Implementation

+###### C3 Visualization 1 Implementation Prototype

+- Provides comparisons of couples
+- "Show" and "hide" functionality from C3 allows the focus to change from an individual couple's progress over time to a comparison of one couples progress to other couple's progress.
+Buttons are used to trigger this.
+- Mouseover of points on line chart provide a tooltip showing the exact scores of each couple at each point
+- This visualization has only been implemented using a tiny subset of mock-data for two couples but has not been integrated with our actual dataset

+###### D3 Visualization 1 Implementation Prototype

+- Prototpye in progress
+- Data is properly reshaped and this visualization uses all the data we hoped it would
+- Dropdown menue is currently populated with an alphabetical list of all couples
+- Filtering by selection is currently in the proccess of being implemented
+- Show and hide functionality is currenlty in the process of being implemented

+###### Evaluation
+Currently needs a lot of work both on fucntionality and styling.
+The data turned out to be MUCH messier than we expected so we are currently about half a week behind our desired schedule.
+Now that the data is set however we are on track to catch up and meet our goals.